particle-iot/docs/src/content/reference/device-os/firmware.md

 There are many hidden pitfalls when using `MANUAL` system mode with cloud connectivity, and it may interact unexpectedly with threading.

-The only recommended use case for `MANUAL` mode is when you have no cloud connectivity at all, such as when you are using the device with no cloud connectivity at all.
-For example, if you are only using BLE or NFC.
+The only recommended use case for `MANUAL` mode is when you have no cloud connectivity at all, such as when you are only using BLE or NFC.

 ```cpp
 SYSTEM_MODE(MANUAL);